aldengolab/Campaign-Donor-Networks-CS123/README.md

 # Campaign-Donor-Networks-CS123
 ### _Alden Golab, Paul Mack_
 Code for measuring US campaign donor networks.
-Class project for CS 123 at the University of Chicago, utilizing parallelization through MapReduce to enhance performance.
+Class project for CS 123 at the University of Chicago, utilizing parallelization through MapReduce to enhance performance on Elastic Map Reduce (EMR), S3, and EC2 on Amazon Web Services.

 Data provided by the Center for Responsive Politics at OpenSecrets.org via Sunlight’s Influence Explorer tool, with 15.1 GB of data amounting to about 5.1 million contribution records from 1990-2012.